 Strategically Directed Advertising

-Successful businesses employ targeted marketing methods to ensure their messages get to the appropriate people at the appropriate time.
+Successful businesses employ targeted marketing methods to ensure their messages reach the appropriate people at the appropriate time.

 Patanjali reached out to its users through various platforms using strategic marketing initiatives.
 For instance, they directed email advertisements toward female consumers to boost product sales.